Introduction to Mosaics using Glass Smalti

 Class will begin with a digital presentation showing how smalti is made in small batches by artisans today in Europe and beyond.
 Instructor will go on to introduce students to the unique qualities of smalti and how this material can be combined with other mosaic materials for exciting and rich effects.

 Class will cover basic design, use of adhesive mortar bed and both ancient and contemporary cutting techniques.
-Each student will learn how to work with the hammer and hardie to cut smalti, as well as gain an understanding of how to use modern tools with as little waste as possible.
-Students will be introduced to smalti from Italy, Mexico, China and learn how to create smalti-like materials from recycled and common glass.
+Each student will experiment with working with the hammer and hardie to cut smalti, as well as gain an understanding of how to use modern tools with as little waste as possible.

 Students will learn how to set Italian and Mexican smalti directly into a tinted mortar bed to create a 6” x 6” mosaic wall hanging to take home.
 Smalti starter pack and custom-made frame provided.